Federal, state Cabinet members attend TYT's Hari Raya open house

-KUCHING (April 23): Both federal and state Cabinet members attended the Head of State Tun Pehin Sri Abdul Taib Mahmud’s Hari Raya Aidilfitri open house at the Astana in Petra Jaya yesterday.
+KUCHING (April 23): Both federal and state Cabinet members attended the Head of State Tun Pehin Sri Abdul Taib Mahmud and wife Toh Puan Datuk Patinggi Raghad Kurdi Taib’s Hari Raya Aidilfitri open house at the Astana in Petra Jaya yesterday.

-Throng of associations and community leaders from various communities attended the open house since 11am to share festive cheers with Taib and wife Toh Puan Datuk Patinggi Raghad Kurdi Taib at the main hall of the Astana.

 Sarawak Premier Datuk Patinggi Tan Sri Abang Johari Tun Openg and wife Puan Sri Datuk Amar Juma’ani Tun Tuanku Bujang arrived at the venue in the afternoon, after attending their own open house event at Borneo Convention Centre Kuching (BCCK) earlier.